 - For the TEAS VI to be considered for admission into the program, the applicant must have achieved a TEAS score of 70% or higher composite (proficient level). - The TEAS VI must have been taken and passed within three years from the date of acceptance by the university - 3.
-Take the ATI Critical Thinking Assessment Entrance Exam and achieve a minimum score of 68% to be eligible for an interview and write a timed essay.
-If the minimum score is not achieved, applicants are required to wait 90-days before next exam attempt.
+Take the ATI Critical Thinking Assessment Entrance Exam and achieve a minimum score of 68% to be eligible for an interview and WritePlacer exam.
+Applicants may take the ATI Critical Thinking exam up to two times, with at least 10 days between attempts.
+If the minimum score is not achieved after two attempts, applicants are required to wait 60 days before retaking the exam up to two more times.